-From the end of September (week 40 onwards) we have seen a large increase in cases and increasing cumulative confirmed cases, peaking during week 42.
+From the end of September (week 40) we have seen a large increase in cases and increasing cumulative confirmed cases, peaking during week 42.
 This is mainly due to increasing clusters, increasing community transmission and contact tracing within a variety of settings.
-However, from the end of October (week 43) to week 47 there has been a decrease in weekly cases.
+Although there were decreasing cases from the end of October (week 43) to week 48, since week 49 there have been increasing weekly cases.